CenturyLinkCloud/GettingStarted/Relational DB Service/configuring-relational-db-mssql.md

   "contentIsHTML": false
 }}}

 This video series shows how to quickly create a Microsoft SQL Server Relational Database.
+In Part 2, we will demonstrate configuring a database and reviewing logs.

 ### Introduction

 The Microsoft SQL Server (MS-SQL) database is a comprehensive and integrated data management and analysis software application that enables the reliable management of mission-critical information.
 With a Relational DB, you can create, modify, and delete tables, as well as select, insert, and delete data from existing tables.

-### Configuring Your DB
+### Configuring Your Database

 <iframe width="560" height="315" src="https://player.vimeo.com/video/255619790" frameborder="0" allowfullscreen></iframe>